Vauban-Cloud/smartsearch/README.md

 - Git installed on your system
 - Basic understanding of JSON and PHP configuration

+If you want to use the editor and need to upload large documents, you will have to raise some limits in your php.ini : upload_max_filesize = 47M post_max_size = 48M

+Your webserver should also allow large POST.
+For example, on Nginx, this is done with setting client_max_body_size 48M;

 ## Installation

 1. Clone the repository: